The Night I Almost Died, and Why My Family Wouldn’t Need a GoFundMe

 In today’s podcast, my husband Lucas and I tell you our very personal story of harrowing trauma and crisis, miraculous healing and recovery, redemption, and the eternal treasures we’ve gained.
 And we share the four pillars of protection that carried us through the scariest and hardest week of our lives.

-Through our story, I want to show you how you can build the bunker of protection to survive life’s worst moments.
+Through our story, I want to show you how you can build the financial bunker of protection to survive life’s worst moments.

 Where Protection Fits into the Cash Flow System